eigengrau-ch/strapi-plugin-cookie-manager/README.md

 ## 🔧 Configuration

 Currently there is only one option for the plugin settings.
+You can change the plugin settings inside the Strapi admin panel under:

-You can change the plugin settings inside the Strapi admin panel under `Strapi Settings -> Cookie Manager -> Configuration`.
+`Strapi Settings -> Cookie Manager -> Configuration`

 <img style="margin-bottom: 20px;" src="https://github.com/eigengrau-ch/strapi-plugin-cookie-manager/blob/main/public/plugin-settings.jpg" alt="Screenshot of the Cookie Manager settings pahe" />